Liltyki/Cyber-Portfolio/WritupsCTF/Boogeyman1_THM.md

 We have the software used by the attacker to host its presumed file / payload server : Python the answer of the first queston !
 With the Powershell command analysis we know the attacker use the binary
 "sq3.exe" to access "plum.sqlite" who can include credentials

 Lets filter with sq3.exe.
 The first packet is the start of the exfiltration attempt and we see the sql command used to retrieve the data frm the table "note" .
-I change stream to the next (750) to see what happens to the data exfiltration and let's decode the decimal encoding.
+I change stream to the next (750) to see what happens to the data exfiltration and let's decode the hex encoding.

 <img width="700"  alt="Capture d&#39;écran 2026-07-02 154300" src="https://github.com/user-attachments/assets/5bbcdb40-019f-4708-b294-31b61d32d05b" /> <img width="700"  alt="image-1604-1024x473-1" src="https://github.com/user-attachments/assets/375d00db-3ab6-4ba2-b14d-4dd990764864" />